STEM Education Major (BS)

 Physics

-Internships for STEM education students
+Internships for STEM education majors

-A variety of experiences in schools are built into the education major to help prepare you for success as an educator.
+A variety of experiences in schools are built into the STEM education major to help prepare you for success as an educator.
 As part of these experiences, you might find yourself:

 • Leading outdoor plant biology lessons for elementary schoolers in local parks